-- A. The Commission may shall prepare and maintain its own governing policies and rules of order bylaws to govern its operations, the management of its agendas, and the conduct of its meetings.
-Any such bylaws policies or rules shall be approved, or amended, by a vote of not less than five (5) affirmative votes and shall be consistent with the City Charter and all City ordinances.
-To the extent required by law, the City will provide the employee unions with notice of such proposed bylaws prior to implementation. - B. The Commission shall adopt policies for official communications and direction to Commission staff and City employees generally, as well as the Agency Director, Inspector General and Police Chief specifically.
+- A. The Commission may shall prepare and maintain its own rules of procedure bylaws to govern its operations, the management of its agendas, and the conduct of its meetings.

+Any such bylaws shall be approved, or amended, by a vote of not less than five (5) affirmative votes, and shall be consistent with the City Charter and all City ordinances. - B. The Commission shall adopt policies for official communications and direction to Commission staff and City employees generally, as well as the Agency Director, Inspector General and Police Chief specifically.
 Neither the Commission Chair nor any other Commissioner shall give orders or directions to the Agency Director, Inspector General or Chief except to the extent the Commission has the authority to give such direction and has specifically delegated its authority in a Commission policy or by majority vote.
 Any such delegation of authority by the Commission to direct the Agency Director, Inspector General or Chief must be reasonably specific in nature and may not be a general or blanket delegation. - C. The Commission's rules of procedure shall provide a clear process for the Commission, by a motion and a vote, to schedule items to, or remove items from, future Commission agendas in accordance with applicable law.
-Motions and votes to schedule or remove open-session items shall occur in open session, and motions and votes to schedule or remove closed-session items shall occur in closed session. - D. All commissioners are public officials and are required to conduct themselves with the highest integrity and leadership in all actions.
+Motions and votes to schedule or remove open-session items shall occur in open session, and motions and votes to schedule or remove closed-session items shall occur in closed session. - D. All commissioners are public officials and are required to conduct themselves with the highest integrity and leadership in all inactions.
 This includes conducting themselves appropriately in interactions with the public, with fellow members of the Commission, and with all City employees.
 Commissioners shall act in accordance with all applicable laws and policies, including the Commission's policies and all rules of procedure.
-Complaints that a Commissioner has failed to abide any of the same will be assessed and investigated as appropriate by an independent investigator such as the City's Office of

-Employment Investigations and Civil Rights Compliance (EICRC) or the Public Ethics Commission.
+Complaints that a Commissioner has failed to abide any of the same will be assessed and investigated as appropriate by an independent investigator such as the City's office of Employment Investigations and Civil Rights Compliance (EICRC) or the Public Ethics Commission.
 A finding that a Commissioner has violated an applicable law, rule, or policy may result in reprimand, suspension or removal by the City Council.